 Light was provided by candles, kept in glazed recesses to prevent sparks igniting the volatile ammunition.
 Workers had to change into spark-free cotton clothing before going near the ammunition storage chambers.

 No sooner had the London Defence Scheme Forts been built than their necessity was questioned.
-Why have the forts, went the new line of thinking, when a far better solution would be to not let the enemy land on British soil to begin with?
+Why build forts, went the new line of thinking, when a far better solution would be to not let the enemy land on British soil, to begin with?
 This 'rethink' prompted the government to put money into building up the British navy.

 By 1907 the threat of an invasion from France had gone, and the fort was sold into private hands.
 Luckily, the Victorian defences were not destroyed, so that today's visitor can get a good idea of what the fort looked like when it was operational.

 During World War Two, the South Eastern Command was based at Reigate, using a network of tunnels dug deep into Reigate Hill.
 The Command, which was headed by Lt General Montgomery, also occupied houses in neighbouring Underhill Park Road and Beech Road.